jeanpaulsio/notes/books/Traction.md

 > It can be a competitive advantage (or at least a temporary one) if you can acquire customers in channels that others cannot, or refuse to try.

 # Chapter 6 - Targeting Blogs

+__how Mint did it__
+Former head of marketing at Mint, Noah Kagan sent emails to bloggers with the subject, "Can I send you 500 dollars?"
+The thing is, personal bloggers have strong readerships but dont make money from their writing.
+This was a great way to inject their product into specific blogs where Noah knew that he would be targeting the right people.

+__taregeting blog tactics__

+* __search engines__ - search for things like "top blogs for x" or "best x blogs"
+* __youtube__ - search for your product keywords on youtube and you'll get the most popular videos in your industry. these youtubers might have blogs and it can be beneficial to establish a relationship with these people
+* __Delicious__ - Delicious allows you to use keywords to find links that others have saved
+* __Twitter__ - you can use tools like *Followerwonk* and *Klout* to determine top twitter accounts
+* __Social mentions__ - this site helps you determine sites that have the most frequent mentions for your keywords
+* __talk to people__ - you can ask people directly the kinds of content that they read online. then you can go ahead and target those kinds of sites

+Link sharing communities can also help you.
+Think reddit, Hackernews, Product Hunt, etc.

+## Summary
+* run tests on a variety of small blogs
+* sponsor small blogs, especially personal blogs
+* offer something unique and exclusive to your best targets on these blogs

 # Chapter 7 - Publicity
 # Chapter 8 - Unconventional PR
 # Chapter 9 - Search Engine Marketing